r4victor/tenthousandmeters/content/blog/python_bts_11.md

 ## Inside \__import__()

 As I learned preparing this article, studying `__import__()` by following all its code paths is not the most entertaining experience.
-So I propose a better option for you.
+So I offer a better option for you.
 I'll summarize the key algorithms of the import process in plain English and give links to the functions that implement these algorithms, so you can read the code if something is left unclear.